mf-luder/flactrack/README.md

     # Remove:
     sudo rm /usr/local/bin/flactrack

-The script is currently unstable and under active development, so check back regularly for updates and feel free to report any issues.
+The script is currently unstable and under active development, so check back regularly for updates.